khazovP/khazovP/README.md

 ### Sigma C2

 Developing a custom Command & Control (C2) framework designed for red team operations.
 I want to learn more about offensive security, so I decided to learn to code at least at basic level.
 Implemented secure communcation, automation, payload generation, and command execution features to simulate adversary tactics.
-More details in repo [GitHub Repository](https://github.com/yourusername/Sigma-C2)
+More details in repo [GitHub Repository](https://github.com/khazovP/Sigma-C2)

 ### Azure Mini SOC

-Developing a small-scale SOC environment in Microsoft Azure.
+This project aims to deploy a segmented firewall protected network in Azure with honeypot, target host (equipped with an EDR agent), an EDR server, an attacker host, and a SIEM.
+The goal is to create a controlled environment for cybersecurity analysis, monitoring, and testing.
 Already implemented network segmentation and integrated Palo Alto firewall.
-Set up firewall policies, routing and integrated into Azure networking.
-Collected basic security logs for.
+Set up policies, routing and integrated FW into Azure networking.
 Next stages include Honeypot, SIEM integration and endpoint security monitoring.
-More details in repo [GitHub Repository](https://github.com/damitasalmon/Azure-SOC-Honeynet)
+More details in repo [GitHub Repository](https://github.com/khazovP/Mini-SOC)